 Two other major projects also contribute to achieving the same goal.
 In Savona, Enel made a 55,000 square metre campus sustainable in energy terms by using renewable sources and energy storage systems: the jewel in the crown of the new Living Lab Microgrid is the Smart Energy Building, the first completely self-sufficient building in Italy which is connected to a smart grid that produces zero CO2 emissions.
 In the Ferrara area, on the other hand, our company is flanking Bonifiche Ferraresi to create Europe’s first smart agricultural district, spanning solar panels, large-scale photovoltaic systems with energy storage capabilities, electric vehicles, and even sensors and remote control systems for precise irrigation to make crops increasingly sustainable and bring environmental impact closer and closer to zero.
 The project won “Best in Class” at the Sodalitas Social Awards 2017, which are awarded by the Fondazione Sodalitas, Italy’s benchmark business sustainability organisation which has over 100 market-leading companies among its members.

-The Futur-e project is linked to SDG11 (sustainable cities and communities) and will involve the conversion of 23 decommissioned Enel stations here in Italy, offering the local areas new prospects in terms of development and use, including those not directly connected to energy.
+Linked to SDG11 (sustainable cities and communities) are the initiatives to repurpose dismissed Enel power plants in Italy, offering the local areas new prospects in terms of development and use, including those not directly connected to energy.
 This circular economy model was underscored in November 2017 by the signing of the “Circular Economy Alliance” which aims to make Italian companies more competitive and sustainable.

 The inauguration in March 2017 of a fish ladder for migratory fish at the Isola Serafini hydroelectric station in the Piacenza area reopened the blue highway of the River Po and created a fish corridor in line with the criteria outlined in SDG14 (life below water).
 The Priolo Gargallo salt pan project, on the other hand, is a testament to our commitment to SDG15 (life on land): thanks to water control carried out by Enel’s Archimede thermodynamic solar station, the Mediterranean’s flamingos now have a permanent nesting ground.